orbitalquark/scintillua/docs/manual.md

 long as that application supports [Lexilla][] 5.1.0 or greater.

-Scintillua releases come with two external lexers in the *lexers/* directory: *libscintillua.so*, which is a 64-bit Linux shared library; and *Scintillua.cxx*, which is a 64-bit Windows DLL.
+Scintillua releases come with two external lexers in the *lexers/* directory: *libscintillua.so*, which is a 64-bit Linux shared library; and *Scintillua.dll*, which is a 64-bit Windows DLL.

 [Lexilla]: https://scintilla.org/LexillaDoc.html